LibreBooking/docker/RUN.md

 | `LB_LOG_LEVEL` | debug | none | **No** | ['settings']['logging']['level'] |
 | `LB_LOG_SQL` | false | true | **No** | ['settings']['logging']['sql'] |

-## docker-compose: simple setup
+## docker-compose: test environment
-This setup features volumes in order to keep your data persistent and is meant to run behind an existing reverse proxy.
+This simple setup is meant for testing the application within your private network.

-Create a `docker-compose.yml` file from the following sample and fill the value of the required environment variables:
+Create a `docker-compose.yml` file from the following sample and adapt the value of the environment variables to your needs:
 ```
 version: "3.7"

 services:
   db:
-    image: linuxserver/mariadb
+    image: linuxserver/mariadb:10.6.13
     container_name: librebooking-db
     restart: always
     networks: